Everyone wants to be noticed, and brands are no different.

 You should also involve your researchers to ensure the data you’re including in your content is fresh, relevant, and focused on user-intent.
 Original data and research will help edge out the competition and give your customers that extra value-add.

-8. Generate quality leads with real-time data on buyer intent
+Generate quality leads with real-time buyer intent data

 The purpose of demand generation is brand awareness and ultimately, converting strangers to customers.
 If you’re not already utilizing buyer intent data in your marketing strategy, you’re missing out on a huge opportunity to convert leads into sales.